How To Choose a Pest Control Company

 Is the company a member of any professional organizations?

 A pest control company can receive optional certifications from QualityPro or similar trade organizations in order to back up its methods and standards.
-One particular certification is the GreenPro Service Certification, which is granted to any company that can demonstrate that its methods are more environmentally friendly.
-Companies that receive this certification also need to maintain certain training standards for employees.
+One particular certification is the GreenPro Service Certification, which is granted to any company that can demonstrate that its methods are more eco-friendly.
+These companies also need to maintain certain training standards for employees.

 A pest control company can also belong to certain professional organizations.
 A pest control company can obtain membership in state-level organizations in addition to national organizations such as the National Pest Management Association (NPMA).
 By being a member of these optional organizations, a company helps support its reputability and gains access to education, resources, and a network of other professionals with whom to compare best practices.